 Before you commit to a job, make employers aware of your timetable, Prepare your meals for the week in advance so you can keep healthy eating habits.

-Prioritize your health, When I say health I mean, physical but also Mental health.
-It should be your priority to take care of yourself before everything.
+Prioritize your health, not only physical health but also Mental health.
+It should be your priority to take care of yourself before anything else.